tshort/Eyeball.jl/README.md

 * Longer objects only have the first few elements shown when unfolded.
 Use `e` to expand.
 * Some types are left folded by default (numbers, typed arrays, ...).
+  The number keys for folding cycle between keeping these folded and unfolding these.
 * Some types are not recursed into.
 This includes modules.
 You can use `o` to open these in a new tree view.
 * `O` and `all = true` adds a wrapper `Eyeball.All` around the object.
   This is mainly for use with modules where options are taken with `name(module, all = true)`.